takumayagi/hand_object_contact_prediction/README.md

 # Hand-Object Contact Prediction (BMVC2021)
 This repository contains the code and data for the paper "Hand-Object Contact Prediction via Motion-Based Pseudo-Labeling and Guided Progressive Label Correction" by Takuma Yagi, Md.
 Tasnimul Hasan and Yoichi Sato.

-**Under Construction: We will publish the code and data as soon as possible.**

 ## Requirements
 * Python 3.6+
 * ffmpeg